valentinefleith/urbanism-annotation-llm/README.md

 make
 ```

-### 3. Install Ollama and required model
+### 3. Install the required model on Ollama
-Before running the project, install **Ollama** following the [documentation](https://ollama.com/download) and the LLM model that you want.
+Before running the project, you have to install the LLM model that you want.
 For example:
 ```bash
 ollama install mistral
 ```